mouli-16/sketchio/docs/MODULE_01.md

 4. `.gitignore`: This file is what tells `git` to ignore some of the folders / files to include them in the source control.
 If you have run the `npm install` command as shown above then you may have noticed a folder `node_modules` is created which actually contains the packages we installed and it is not a good practice to commit them to the source control, so add a line "`node_modules`" in this file.

 ### Frontend
+   For the Frontend part we will use Reactjs

+   Now, **What is React?**

+   React is a javascript library which basically helps us create the client side part, which determines what the client sees and how you will represent your user interface.

+   For, more details go through [this](https://reactjs.org/docs/getting-started.html) link!

 ​	Now, lets come to the `client side` part, first navigate to the `frontend` folder and run the following: